{TokyoDev}

 Their data is interesting as their audience is fairly analogous to TokyoDev, with the exception of being from Japanese not international developers.
 The kind of people who use their site are likely motivated engineers who care about their craft, and not just people who are doing it because their company decided they should do software development (Japanese companies have a history of assigning employees to be software developers regardless of interest or aptitude).

 As their report shows what percentage of respondents fit into a given salary range, it is a bit hard to compare with our data.
 But it is apparent that their respondents made less than ours.
-For instance, while we found 42% of our respondents made ¥10 million or over (across all experience levels), only 11% of their respondents with 10+ years of experience did.
+For instance, while we found more than 50% of our respondents with 10-12 years of experience made ¥10 million or over, only 13% of their respondents with 10+ years of experience did.

 Salary by Age